 The texture of the stuffing can vary from very smooth to a little chunky.
 Probably unsurprisingly, many commercial versions are a bit heavier on the breadcrumbs than I have made here, but the flavors are essentially the same.
 I’ve made them slightly chunky as I like to be able to notice the clams in there and alongside less breadcrumbs, you get lots of delicious flavor coming through.
 The most common type of clams to use are quahogs or cherrystone but I think any large clam would be fine.
 Smaller ones won’t have enough meat compared to the size of the shell to really work, I think, though if that’s all you can find let me know how they work out.

 New England style stuffed clams are something I always associate with enjoying outdoors on a nice day but they really work anytime.
 They are especially good as an appetizer or alongside other foods to make up a lunch or dinner.
 However you have them is up to you, but do give them a try as they are truly delicious.
 They’re a New England treat that should be enjoyed wherever you are.

-- ⅛ - ¼tsp cayenne pepper (to taste - I used ¼tsp and you can tell it's there; you can use paprika if you prefer it not to have the heat)
+- 1/8 tsp cayenne pepper (to taste - I used 1/4tsp and you can tell it's there; you can use paprika if you prefer it not to have the heat)

-See all the other regional specialties being shared today – thanks to Sue from A Palatable Pastime for hosting –
+See all the other regional specialties being shared today:

 - Crispy Salmon Bites with Homemade Tartar Sauce by Pine Needles In My Salad